dinuxbg/beaglemic/README.md

 Yes, you could opt for the much simpler I2S microphones.
 But then you won't have fun writing assembly to capture and process sixteen digital signals at more than 2MHz sample rate.

+Audio can be routed to BeagleBone's USB gadget driver.
+Multichannel audio data can be recorded from a regular PC just as you would record from any other USB microphone.
+See the section about Buildroot image below.

 Current firmware supports:

 | Feature                    | 16 Channel Mode   | 8 Channel Mode    |